-Sustainability is an integral consideration in many facets of a Hamilton education, from curricular offerings to off-campus study options to student research opportunities.
+Sustainability is an integral consideration in many facets of a Hamilton education, from curricular offerings to off-campus study options and student research opportunities.

 Members of the Hamilton College community are committed to developing environmentally conscious facilities and policies and are active in sustainability initiatives.